What is your cleaning routine?

 What do you do if it is very hot or very cold?

 The dogs have indoor/outdoor open access all day by way of doors and doggie doors.
 When there is extreme heat or extreme cold, we may have a more regimented routine of rotating the dogs out and in and keeping the building doors closed for temperature regulation.
-We have pools in the summer months and we have a big shade structure that has a mist cooling fan in it.
+We have pools in the summer months and we have a big shade structures that have a mist cooling, fans and heaters in them.
 We closely monitor the dogs to watch for signs of heat stress or cold discomfort.

 What do you do if there is an injury?